hypothete/unstructured-lumigraph/readme.md

 Buehler, C., Bosse, M., McMillan, L., Gortler, S., & Cohen, M. (2001).
 Unstructured lumigraph rendering.
 In Proceedings of the 28th annual conference on Computer graphics and interactive techniques (pp. 425–432).

+Files in the vendor folder are from [Three.js](https://threejs.org)

 fovBlend feathering based on [this Shadertoy](https://www.shadertoy.com/view/lsKSWR) by Ippokratis

 GLSL bubble sort implementation from [OpenGL Insights](https://github.com/OpenGLInsights/OpenGLInsightsCode)